embl-cba/cats/publication/draft.md

 In our current architecture we have 6 features (4 for 2-D images), namely 3 (2) eigenvalues of the hessian matrix and 3 (2) eigenvalues of the structure tensor.
 In addition, we allow also simply keep the downsampled version of each image without an additional feature computed.
 Thus, at each resolution level there are 7 (5) images that could be derived from all images in the preceeding resolution layer, yielding for the 3-D case 7^(L+1) features (L0:7, L1:49, L2:343, L3:2401, L4:16807, ...) at downsampling level L. Obviously this is a fast growing number, which for instance slows down the RF training that has to test all those features for their usefulness given the current classification task.
 To keep the numbers of features at bay we thus introduced a maximal feature depth (MFD) which determines how many levels of "features of features" are allowed.
 For example, given a downsample factor of 3 a feature image at level 2 could be 9x9x9_HeL_3x3x3_StS_1x1x1_Orig.
 Given a MCD of 2, this feature image could not be subjected to any further filters, but could only be further downsampled.
 However the image 9x9x9_3x3x3_StS_1x1x1_Orig would be subjected to additional filters, because it was so far only subjected to one filter, namely the smallest eigenvalue of the structure tensor (StS) at resolution level 0.

-##
 ## Applications
-##

-(=> Future: something else than average binning?)

-(=> examples: Figure FigDeepConvExample shows an example of how feature images are comuted that, in this case, help to segment a line of dots.

 - We present the segmentation of several challenging EM data sets, showing that our approach is
 	- interactive